 Psalm 91:1-4 Whoever dwells in the shelter of the Most High will rest in the shadow of the Almighty.
 I will say of the Lord, “He is my refuge and my fortress, my God, in whom I trust.”
 Surely He will save you from the fowler’s snare and from the deadly pestilence.
 He will cover you with His feathers, and under His wings you will find refuge; His faithfulness will be your shield and protective wall.

-In these days of panic and confusion over COVID-19, my friend Mike Kelly began reading Psalm 91 every day and I am now doing that also.
+In these days of panic and confusion over economic, racial, political, and COVID-19 issues, Psalm 91 is especially helpful.
 Here are some thoughts on parts of this Psalm of Christ.

 Psalm 91 opens with a declaration of our trust in the Lord and closes (v.
 14-16) with God’s declaration of His faithfulness to us.
 We trust the Lord because He is steadfast, trustworthy, and truthful.
 We face many dangers, trials, and snares as we travel through this pilgrim life.
 So God’s protection comes to us in countless ways.
 Whatever our trouble, Jesus has a matching deliverance.
 Notice how He heaps up these ideas and images to assure us of His care for us: